Hi, I'm Masoud

 Ph.D.
 Candidate @ University of Wisconsin-Milwaukee | Engineer I @ Medical College of Wisconsin

-I am a computational scientist and Ph.D. candidate in Biomedical and Health Informatics at the University of Wisconsin-Milwaukee (UWM), with expertise in developing hybrid simulation-ML frameworks, patient-specific digital twins, and explainable AI systems for clinical decision support.
-I also serve as Engineer I at the Medical College of Wisconsin (MCW) ReyLab, where I investigate mechanisms of human episodic memory and advance epilepsy diagnosis through engineering of real-time neural analysis pipelines.
+I am a computational scientist and Ph.D. candidate in Biomedical and Health Informatics at the University of Wisconsin-Milwaukee, with expertise in hybrid simulation-ML frameworks, patient-specific digital twins, and explainable AI for clinical decision support.
+I also serve as Engineer I at the Medical College of Wisconsin ReyLab, where I investigate mechanisms of human episodic memory and advance epilepsy diagnosis through real-time neural analysis pipelines.

-My research combines agent-based modeling, discrete-event simulation, transformer architectures, and Large Language Models (LLMs) to address challenges in disease trajectory prediction, risk stratification, and intervention evaluation.
+My research combines agent-based modeling, discrete-event simulation, transformer architectures, and large language models to tackle disease trajectory prediction, risk stratification, and intervention evaluation.
 I am the lead developer of MCWs (MicroWire sorter), an open-source spike-sorting framework for human intracerebral recordings.
-I have a strong record of interdisciplinary collaboration and translating computational methods into clinically actionable tools through stakeholder-centered design and rigorous validation.

 Research Interests:

-- Medical Modeling & Simulation — Agent-based models, discrete-event simulation, hybrid ML-simulation approaches for clinical decision support, and computational frameworks for population health
+- Medical Modeling & Simulation — Agent-based models, discrete-event simulation, and hybrid ML-simulation for clinical decision support

-- Digital Twins for Healthcare — Patient-specific modeling, real-time risk stratification using multimodal data (EHR, sensors, imaging), and dynamic “what-if” scenario analysis for intervention planning
+- Digital Twins for Healthcare — Patient-specific modeling, real-time risk stratification, and dynamic “what-if” scenario analysis

-- Large Language Models in Medicine — Clinical text understanding, synthetic data generation, retrieval-augmented generation, safety evaluation frameworks, and LLM-enhanced clinical education
+- Large Language Models in Medicine — Clinical text understanding, synthetic data generation, RAG, and safety evaluation

-- Responsible AI for Healthcare — Explainability (SHAP, LIME, attention mechanisms), fairness assessment, algorithmic bias mitigation, and stakeholder-centered design
+- Responsible AI — Explainability (SHAP, LIME, attention), fairness assessment, and stakeholder-centered design

 My work is supported by NIH-funded projects and recognized with the NMDSI Student Scholars Award ($7,500), Chancellor’s Graduate Student Awards ($8,500 total), and the AMIA Best Reviewer Award (2024).
-I have contributed to 23+ publications in collaboration with academic medical centers and multi-institutional research networks.
+I have contributed to 23+ publications across academic medical centers and multi-institutional research networks.

 | Feb 8, 2026 | Our paper “User-Centered Explainable AI in Healthcare: A Literature Review” has been submitted to ACM Computing Surveys. 📝 |